shmp0722/Preprocess_SIEMENS_data/README.md

 Preprocess_SIEMENS_data
 =======================

-Preprocess  SIEMENS data to be analyze by using mrvista.
+Preprocessing SIEMENS data to analyze by using vistasoft.

+SO @ Vista lab 2014